tews-code/operating-system-in-1000-lines/website/en/04-boot.md

 }
 ```

 Rust build scripts use `println!()` macros to print commands for Cargo to follow.
-In this case, we print the linker arguments to ask the linker to use the `kernel.ld` linker script, and to output it's results in a `kernel.map` map file.
+In this case, we print the linker arguments to ask the linker to use the `kernel.ld` linker script, and to output its results in a `kernel.map` map file.
 We also tell Cargo to re-run if the linker script is changed (avoiding having to remember to use `cargo clean` each time we change the linker script.

 ## Minimal kernel